biggestT/-G-It/README.md

 > - Distributing the content and history with collaborators
 >
 > [*AOSA*][aosa]

+>PLM strategies are particularly important for products or parts that have a high monetary value, long service life, as well as objects or parts that are frequently inspected and repaired ...
+>
+>[*Ranasinghe, Harrison, Främling and McFarlane*][plmsc]

+>The primary constituents of a PLM strategy are capture of product data, processing and transformation of that data into knowledge and finally being able to share the accumulated body of product knowledge with various custodians of the product as well as all the parties that interact with that product throughout its life.
+>
+>[*Ranasinghe, Harrison, Främling and McFarlane*][plmsc]

 These functionality requirements would in my opinion apply to product information tracking as well.
 But is it really possible and even necessary to use a VCS for products?
 Furthermore, is a distributed VCS, like for example Git, really the right tool for keeping track of product information?